 In case you were wondering, honesty isn’t actually very important to our friend here.
 That was the third post written in almost the same way, just with different details.

 Whether you’re looking for love, for that long-lost single-serving friend you bumped into on the subway, or you’re just in it for the light reading, Craigslist can be a fun place.
-Just remember these tips, young grasshoppers, and don’t let the “very toned girls” drag you into the games they’re so “tired of playing”.2 people have commented.
+Just remember these tips, young grasshoppers, and don’t let the “very toned girls” drag you into the games they’re so “tired of playing”.1 person has commented.
 What do you think?

 I identify Dudehead as my best friend all the time.
 To this day, he’s still confused as to why I call him that.
 Sometimes I don’t even remember.
 We met in eighth grade, and we bonded over science, a love of technology, and mischief.
 That was a fun year.
 Sixteen years later, there’s nobody who knows me like he does.

 But in an age when the letters “BFF” are tossed around more than a caesar salad (ok, internet, I served that one to you on a silver platter), has the term been cheapened?

 How do you define or gauge friendship?

 The other day, I pulled something out of my pocket to give to Dudehead.
 My arm was bent weirdly, and it looked like I was going to shake his hand.
 He gave me a funny look that said, “What the hell am I supposed to do with that?”
 It was an awkward moment.
 Probably the first awkward moment between us in over a decade.

 Dudehead and I are best friends, so we don’t shake hands.
 I don’t even remember ever shaking his hand.
 A handshake is too formal.
 A handshake is for a single-serving friend, or when you’re greeting someone you don’t know very well.
 We were past handshakes years ago.

 With my other close friends, it’s sometimes a bro-hug (among the males) or a proper hug (with the females).
 Sometimes it’s a fist bump.